fietsknecht/minipos/README.md

 Basically, the program prints receipts in plain ASCII to your default printer.
 Receipts have a width of 30 characters.
 Works best with a thermal 58mm POS printer.
 I use the cheap XP58 from <a href="https://www.xprintertech.com/">Xprinter</a>.
 Any printer will do if you can set the margins and feed it the right (endless) paper size.
 <br>It maintains a customer base and a product base from which you choose what will be printed.
 The required files are stored in the DATA directory:
-<br>CUSTOMER.TXT - name and phone number
+<br>CUSTOMER.TXT - name and phone number of your customers
 <br>DATABASE.TXT - sales history
 <br>HEADER.TXT - the header for your receipts
 <br>LAST.TXT - last receipt number